France–Israel relations: 2000s

 In 2006 French exports to Israel rose to €683 million ($1.06 billion).
 France is Israel's 11th-greatest supplier of goods and represents Israel's ninth-largest market.
 France's main export items are motor vehicles, plastics, organic chemicals, aeronautical and space engineering products, perfumes and cosmetics.
 The second-largest percentage of tourists that visit Israel come from France.

 On February 13, 2008, French president Nicolas Sarkozy spoke at the annual dinner of the French Jewish CRIF (Conseil Représentatif des Institutions juives de France).
-The address was seen as a sign of newfound warmth between France's Élysée Palace and French Jewry, whose place in French society has been shaken in recent years following a surge in anti-Semitic attacks.
+The address was seen as a sign of newfound warmth between France's Élysée Palace and French Jewry, whose place in French society has been shaken in recent years following a surge in antisemitic attacks.
 "Israel can count on a new dynamic to its relationship with the European Union", said Sarkozy.
 "France will never compromise on Israel's security."

 Israel welcomed Sarkozy's tough stance against the Iran-backed Hamas and Iran-backed Hezbollah.
 During the 2006 Lebanon War, France played a key role in Europe's efforts to get a quick ceasefire.

 On 30 June 2009, Sarkozy urged Israeli Prime Minister Benjamin Netanyahu to dismiss Israeli Foreign Minister Avigdor Lieberman from his post, saying "You have to get rid of that man.
-You need to remove him from this position.”
+You need to remove him from this position."